Biodiversity of Borneo: Biodiversity factors in Borneo and extinction

-Borneo island, made up of three countries which are Malaysia (Sabah and Sarawak), Brunei (Sultanate) and Indonesia (Kalimantan), is the third largest island in the world.
-Borneo island is a region that is rich in biodiversity.
-It consists of 15,000 plant species, and more than 1,400 amphibians, birds, fish, mammals, reptiles and insects.
-One of the amazing plants that you can find in Borneo is Rafflesia, which is the largest flower in the world.
-First of all, Borneo covers an area of 743,330 km2 with different biomes.
-Biomes refer to the major ecological community, which predominant vegetation and characterized by adaptations of organisms to that particular environment.
-Borneo forests are some of the most biodiverse on the planet and with ideal climate to contain organisms.
+Borneo, made up of three countries - Malaysia (Sabah and Sarawak), Brunei (Sultanate) and Indonesia (Kalimantan), is the third largest island in the world.
+Borneo is a region that is rich in biodiversity.
+It is home to approximately 15,000 plant species, and more than 1,400 amphibians, birds, fish, mammals, reptiles and insects.
+The largest flower in the world, the Rafflesia, can be found in Borneo.
+The island covers an area of 743,330 km2 and has a wide range of biomes.
+A biome refers to a major ecological community characterized by dominant vegetation and organisms adapted to a particular environment.
+Borneo forests are some of the most biodiverse ecosystems on the planet due to their ideal tropical climate.
 Some of the forests in Borneo are tropical rainforests, mangroves swamp forests, peat swamp forests, montane forests, heath forests and dipterocarp forests.
-These physically diverse habitat provide different conditions for different organisms to live.
+These physically diverse habitats provide different conditions for different organisms to live.
 Therefore, the biodiversity is increasing as the organisms have found their own favorite habitat to live.
-For example, orange utan exist only on the islands of Borneo and Sumatra because orange utan is dependence on forests for fruits and shelters.
-Another factor contribute to the high level of biodiversity in Borneo is the evolution of species in Borneo.
-Evolution can be defined as all the changes that have occurred in living things since beginning of life.
-Evolution provide the better adaptation for the species.
-There is still many undiscovered species in Borneo.
-One of the recent new species discovered in Borneo is the lungless frog, which can fly.
-The high level of biodiversity will be formed if there is a small variation in environmental conditions and a moderate amount of disturbance.
-A stable condition is favored by species if compared to unstable condition.
-Species can develop and reproduce if the situation is favorable.
-No doubt, a disaster can totally cause extinction to an area, for example: flood in Thailand (2011).
-However, a small or moderate amount of disturbance may increase the biodiversity as well.
-This has happened when farmers burn a small area of forest for their plantation.
-Glacial phenomena on Mount Kinabalu as evidence of the snow fall and ice-capped mountains in the hot equatorial region [and ice sheet on lowland areas in the temperate regions described in many other papers].
-The effects of LGM were for the Last Glacial Maximum, temperatures 4–7 °C lower than at present are recorded.
-Globally, because of lowering of temperature caused climate change, ice/snow built up on mountains, there was a break in the hydrological cycle so that the water was not discharged back into the rivers and seas.
-Thus the sea level dropped to 120 m from the present.
-Vegetational belts and mammalian communities underwent major reorganisation.
-All shallow seabeds were exposed causing Peninsular Malaysia to be connected by land-bridges to Borneo, Sumatra, Java and Bali to become a big landmass changing the wind direction, sea current, and separating the population into several isolated forested refuges.
+For example, the Orangutan exists naturally only on the islands of Borneo and Sumatra because it depends heavily on forest ecosystems for food and shelter.

+High biodiversity is more likely to develop under relatively stable environmental conditions with moderate levels of disturbance.
+Stable conditions allow species to reproduce and adapt successfully.
+Although major natural disasters can cause widespread extinction, small or moderate disturbances may sometimes increase biodiversity by creating new ecological niches.
+For instance, small-scale forest clearing by farmers for plantations can alter habitats and encourage the growth of different plant and animal communities.

+Evidence of past glacial activity has also been found on Mount Kinabalu, suggesting that snow and ice once existed even in this equatorial region during the Last Glacial Maximum (LGM).
+During this period, global temperatures were estimated to be 4–7°C lower than they are today.
+The cooler climate caused ice and snow to accumulate on mountains, disrupting the hydrological cycle and lowering sea levels by approximately 120 metres.
+As sea levels dropped, shallow seabeds became exposed, forming land bridges that connected Peninsular Malaysia, Borneo, Sumatra, Java, and Bali into a single large landmass.
+These geological changes altered wind patterns, sea currents, and the distribution of species, isolating populations in forest refuges and contributing further to the evolution and diversification of species in the region.